 I like the articleGeneralities Geranium

-The Geranium is medium in size and 60 cm in height; in the summer it assumes a red colouring.
+The Geranium is small in size and 30 cm in height; in the summer it assumes a purple colouring.
 These plants aren't evergreens, which means they lose their leaves some months during the year.
-These plants give origin to a brush with a rounded form.
+These plants grow covering the whole land at their disposal.
 The Geranium is a perennial herb plant.
 Fertilization Geranium

 Water rarely, about once every 1-2 weeks with 2-3 glasses of water , keeping the soil dry for a few days before watering again; when wetting we suggest avoiding surpluses, however to wet the soil deep down.
-As the cold weather arrives, in autumn, usually waterings is interrupted because these plants can't bear harsh temperatures.
+Perennial plants are subject to some months of vegetational rest.
+During these months it isn't necessary to water them.
 Treatments Geranium

 Generally during this time of year we suggest a pre-emptive treatment with wide range insecticide and with a systemic fungicide, to prevent the attack from part of the aphids and the development of fungus diseases, often favoured by a mild and damp climate.
 Soil Geranium